-The University's concept of operations is that the emergency functions of various agencies/organizations/divisions/departments involved in emergency management will generally parallel normal day-to-day functions or operations.
-To the maximum extent possible, the same personnel and material resources will be employed in both cases.
+The emergency functions of various department, division, or agency will generally parallel normal day-to-day functions or operations.
+To the extent possible, the same personnel and material resources will be employed in both cases.

 Day-to-day functions that do not contribute directly to the emergency response may be suspended for the duration of any emergency.
-The efforts, supplies, and personnel that would normally be required for those functions may be redirected to the accomplishment of emergency tasks by the department, division, or agency concerned.
+The efforts, supplies, and personnel that would normally be required for those functions may be redirected to accomplish emergency tasks needed by the department, division, or agency concerned.